Picovoice/pvrecorder/README.md

 cargo run --release -- --output_wav_path ${OUTPUT_WAV_PATH}
 ```

-For more information about the Rust demo go to [demo/rust](demo/rust).
+For more information about the Rust demo, go to [demo/rust](demo/rust).

 ### C Demo